-The 2nd August 2017 saw a case of alleged sexual abuse against children reported in the media.
+The 2nd August 2017 saw a case of alleged sexual abuse reported in the media.

-Dr Shah was charged with 65 counts of assault by penetration, 52 counts of sexual assault and one sexual assault on a girl aged under 13.
+Dr Shah was charged with counts of assault by penetration, counts of sexual assault and one sexual assault on a girl.

-The offences were alleged to have occurred at a GP practice between June 2004 and July 2013 and related to 54 victims.
-The charges followed a long-running investigation.
+The offences were alleged to have occurred at a GP surgery, over a number of years.

 Fear of coming forward after sexual abuse has occurred